dayan9265/climate-change-awereness-pandemic/README.md

 ## How did the severity of lockdown in a country have an impact on the disinterest toward ecological topics?
 (Does a more severe lockdown increase the observed trends?)

-Policies notably differed between countries, however, no metric exists to assess this.
-For example how can we distinguish quantitatively between a country like Italy where increase in residential area was strong and access to all other areas heavily restricted (by up to ~-90%), and a country like Sweden (a country with notoriously nonrestrictive measures) where there was only a slight decrease in Workplace occupation and a nearly constant residential occupation?
+Policies notably differed between countries.
+However, no metric exists to assess this.
+For example, how can we distinguish quantitatively between a country like Italy, where the population was heavily restricted in all external areas, and a country like Sweden (a country with notoriously nonrestrictive measures) where there was only a slight decrease in workplaces occupation, recreation areas and transit stations?

 ![mobility_change_italy](assets/img/mobility_change_italy.png) | ![mobility_change_sweden](assets/img/mobility_change_sweden.png)

-Our idea is thus to leverage on the **Mobility dataset** made available by [Google](https://www.google.com/covid19/mobility/) (shown above) to compute an 'impact' metric for each country.
-In order to have a quantitative metric, we came up with a ‘lockdown impact factor’, which combines the different types of mobility restriction.
+Our idea is thus to leverage on the **Mobility dataset** made available by [Google](https://www.google.com/covid19/mobility/) (shown above) to compute an ´impact´ metric for each country.
+To do so, we came up with a ´lockdown impact factor´, which combines the different types of mobility restriction.

-In this context, we assume that restriction to workplaces and recreational area and increased access to home would be indicative of a more restrictive lockdown.
+In this context, we assume that restriction to workplaces and recreational area, and increased time spent at home would be indicative of a more restrictive lockdown.

 ![smoothed_lockdown_factor_europe](assets/img/smoothed_lockdown_impact.png){: .center}

 The metric is computed based on the rationale shown in the table below, where percent change in the mentioned access area was subtracted if it was increased in less restrictive lockdowns.